daos-stack/daos/utils/githooks/README.md

 It is important to check the output on commit for any errors that may indicate any one of the required tools is missing.

+Additionally, [find_base.sh](find_base.sh) attempts to determine the base branch using `gh`, the Github CLI.
+If this isn't installed, it will use `master` as the base which can result in a larger diff and more files being checked than expected.

 ## Checks performed by built-in scripts